 Here’s the headline first: On average, expect about 30 minutes to 2 hours before an edible will begin to show effects.
-No two people are alike, though, meaning calculating the precise answer to the question of how long do edibles take to kick in is highly subjective.
+No two people are alike, though, meaning calculating the precise answer to how long edibles take to kick in is highly subjective.

 The Type of Edible and Why it Matters